PovertyAction/guides/cleaning/rawdatamanagement/datastructure.md

 expand `copies'

-*Then create a list of all of the vars with each stub and manually expand gen yearmonth = . \\create an empty var that will hold the sub-group identifier (this is the j var in reshape) foreach var in income {
+*Then create a list of all of the vars with each stub and manually expand gen yearmonth = . // create an empty var that will hold the sub-group identifier (this is the j var in reshape) foreach var in income {

     *Save all of the income variables